 When not called into service, these tables were also used for dining or as hunt tables, carried outdoors to hold refreshments for the hunt.
 Wake tables are exceptionally rare and can vary in quality.
 They are often crafted of oak or mahogany and feature 8 legs, four fixed and four swing legs used to support the leaves.
 Other examples feature sliding brackets that support the extended leaves.

 The hunt table was used for enjoying refreshments before and after a fox hunt.
 The table’s unique semi-circular design, removable leaf and brass serving mechanism, allowed this versatile table to be utilized in a number of ways.
 First, it could be brought into a parlor in front of a roaring fire, with the pivoting brass “chariot” in the center holding a warming beverage that could be slid around the table on its track to serve the huntsmen.
 Second, the chariot could be removed to allow a member of the hunt staff to serve the hunters outdoors either before the hunt or upon their return.
-Third, the table could be used as a serving station, with the center leaf installed and placed against a wall as a buffet.
+Third, the table could be used as a serving station in a living room, with the center leaf installed and placed against a wall as a buffet.

 The antique games table, designed for the specific purpose of playing games, is an exceptionally versatile piece of furniture that enjoyed popularity across Europe and America.
 The games table is generally characterized by its double layered top that could be flipped open on a hinge to double the size of the table.
 Once open, these antique dining room and accent tables might feature a leather or felted playing surface, or in some case, an inlaid chess or backgammon board.
 The decorative style of these tables varies widely, reflecting the location and period in which they were crafted.
 The mechanisms can also vary widely, with some featuring a swinging leg to support the leaf, and others set upon a swivel mechanism that when turned, allowed the surface to be supported on fixed legs or a pedestal.
 There are even examples that feature multiple table layers that open to reveal multiple playing surfaces.